emakryo/rustdef/README.md

 3. The crate is compiled into a python wheel by `maturin`
 4. Install the wheel with pip
 5. Functions with `#[pyfunction]` attributes are exported into interpreter name space in notebook
-6. Ready to call the function in jupyter!
+6. Ready to call the function in notebook!

 ### Build